peteroupc/peteroupc.github.io/randomfunc.md

 provided the PDF's values are all 0 or greater and the area under the PDF's curve is 1.</small>

 <small><sup id=Note50>(50)</sup> A _discrete distribution_ is a distribution that associates one or more items with a separate probability.
 This page assumes (without loss of generality) that these items are integers.
 A discrete distribution can produce non-integer values (e.g., `x/y` with probability `x/(1+y)`) as long as the values can be converted to and from integers.
+Two examples:

-There are many ways to convert them this way.
-For example, a rational number in lowest terms can be converted to an integer by interleaving the bits of the numerator and denominator.</small>
+- A rational number in lowest terms can be converted to an integer by interleaving the bits of the numerator and denominator.
+- Integer-quantized numbers (popular in "deep-learning" neural networks) take a relatively small number of bits (usually 8 bits or even smaller).
+An 8-bit quantized number format is effectively a "look-up table" that maps 256 integers to real numbers.</small>

 <small><sup id=Note51>(51)</sup> This includes integers if `FPExponent` is limited to 0, and fixed-point numbers if `FPExponent` is limited to a single exponent less than 0.